Lift (Radiohead song)

-"Lift" is a song by the English rock band Radiohead, released in 2017.
-Critics described it as a Britpop-like guitar ballad.
+"Lift" is a song by the English rock band Radiohead, released on the 2017 compilation album OKNOTOK 1997 2017.
+Critics described it as an anthemic Britpop-like guitar ballad.

 Radiohead first performed "Lift" in 1996.
 Bootleg recordings were widely circulated, and it became a fan favourite.
-Radiohead recorded versions of "Lift" during the sessions for their third album, OK Computer (1997), but abandoned them.
-They were pressured by the song's commercial potential and felt it did not represent what they wanted to say at the time.
+Radiohead recorded versions of "Lift" during the sessions for their third album, OK Computer (1997), planning to release it as the first single, but abandoned it.
+They felt pressured by its commercial potential and felt it did not represent what they wanted to say at the time.
+After OK Computer, Radiohead moved further from conventional rock music.
+In 2002, they performed "Lift" in a different arrangement, but dismissed it as inferior.

-Critics described "Lift" as anthemic and "Britpop-like".
-In 2017, Radiohead released a version recorded during the OK Computer sessions on the reissue OKNOTOK 1997 2017, followed by a music video.
+In 2017, Radiohead released a version of "Lift" recorded during the OK Computer sessions on OKNOTOK 1997 2017, followed by a music video.
 It received positive reviews, though some critics found it inferior to the bootlegged performances.
 Further versions recorded during the OK Computer period were released on the 2019 compilation MiniDiscs [Hacked] and received more positive reviews.

 History

 Radiohead first performed "Lift" on March 14, 1996, at the Troubadour in West Hollywood.
 They performed it more than 30 times that year while supporting Alanis Morissette on her Jagged Little Pill tour.
+According to the guitarist Ed O'Brien, the audience responded warmly: "Suddenly you'd see them get up and start grooving.
+It had this kind of infectiousness."
 Journalists noted "Lift" as a highlight and possible future single.
-According to the guitarist Ed O'Brien, the audience responded warmly to the song: "Suddenly you'd see them get up and start grooving, it had this kind of infectiousness about it."
 A bootleg recording was widely circulated and "Lift" became a fan favourite.